BellaYouJeongHwang/IntroGodotGithub/README.md

 # IntroGodotGithub
-An Introduction to Godot and Github
+An Introduction to Godot and Github.
+About my assignment